FACTBOX-What happens with Brexit if there's no clear winner of UK election?

 By William James

-LONDON, June 8 (Reuters) - Prime Minister Theresa May's Conservative Party failed to win a parliamentary majority in Britain's election on Friday, a shock result that plunges domestic politics into turmoil and could delay Brexit talks.
+LONDON, June 8 (Reuters) - Prime Minister Theresa May's Conservative Party will fail to win a parliamentary majority in Britain's election, according to an exit poll on Thursday, a shock result that would plunge domestic politics into turmoil and could delay Brexit talks.

-Reuters calculations based on partial election results showed May could no longer win an outright majority, leaving Britain with a 'hung parliament'.

 For the election to produce a majority government, the biggest party theoretically must win at least 326 seats of the 650 United Kingdom constituencies.
 In practice, the threshold for a majority is around 323, because the Irish nationalist Sinn Fein party takes up no seats that it wins in Northern Ireland.